kjniemela/kyo/README.md

 # Kyo
 ![image](https://github.com/kjniemela/kyo/assets/26636748/fe81c1e3-906c-49a5-a074-377e07aa918d)
 Kyo is a board game inspired by Chess.
+It was initally just used as an alternative name for Chess in a fantasy universe, but it slowly developed into a game in its own right.
+This is a browser-based implementation of the game: it can be played at [playkyo.com](https://www.playkyo.com).

+If you find something broken, or just anything that doesn't seem to be quite right, both with the game and with this ruleset, please [open a ticket](https://github.com/kjniemela/kyo/issues/new/choose).

 # Rules
 Kyo is played on a 10 by 10 checkered board, and the game is won by either capturing the enemy King or destroying all the enemy's Mana.
 There are two types of pieces in Kyo, which each have several subtypes:
 - ### Pawns